 The DuraVent solution reduces installation costs for this scenario from $1206 to $753.
 Running the lower cost through the LCC analysis results in negative LCCs becoming positive, as shown in the table below.
 The first column is the AFUE level where 92% is the DOE proposed level.
 The second is the LCC with DuraVent showing that all but the 90% levels are positive.
 The third column lists the LCC without DuraVent.

-In the 5 years until condensing furnaces become mandatory it can be predicted and other companies will develop and market solutions to compete with DuraVent and solve other high cost installation problems.
+In the 5 years until condensing furnaces become mandatory it can be predicted that other companies will develop and market solutions to compete with DuraVent and solve other high cost installation problems.